Welcome to PRDV151: Bitcoin for Everybody

 Fees

-This course is entirely free to enroll in and to access.
-Everything linked in the course, including textbooks, videos, webpages, and activities, is available for no charge.
+This course is entirely free to enroll in and access.
+All course materials, including textbooks, videos, webpages, and activities, are available at no charge.
 This course also contains a free final exam and course completion certificate.